omarahmed571/My-Project/README.md

 - Created 2 gitlab repos: code-repo and manifest-repo
 1) code-repo: contains application source code + `.gitlab-ci.yml` Check it here: https://gitlab.com/Omar.Ahmed.7401/code-repo
-2) manifest-repo: contains Kubernetes manifests and Helm charts for deployment Check it here: https://gitlab.com/Omar.Ahmed.7401/manifest-repo
+2) manifest-repo: contains Kubernetes manifests and Helm charts Check it here: https://gitlab.com/Omar.Ahmed.7401/manifest-repo
 - Cloned the repos to local machine to add source codes and manifests then push again to GitLab
 - Created .gitlab-ci.yml file on code-repo to build image, push to container registry and update Helm Chart for deployment
 - Connected Argo CD with my GitLab account through username and PAT(personal access token) and added manifest repo to Argo CD